dwolfhub/zxcvbn-python/README.md

 # zxcvbn-python
 Python implementation of Dropbox's realistic password strength estimator.
 The original library, written for JavaScript, can be found [here](https://github.com/dropbox/zxcvbn).

+While there may be other Python ports available, this one is the most up to date and is reccommended by the original developers of zxcvbn at this time.

 Tested in Python versions 2.6-2.7, 3.3-3.5

 ## Installation